 Varicella Vaccine (chickenpox) - Susceptible teachers, child care staff, and others who may be exposed to varicella through their work can be immunized with a two dose schedule.
 If there is an unknown or negative history of chickenpox, an option is to perform serologic testing to determine the need for immunization, (since up to 80% of people will be immune despite a negative history).
-There is a cost for this vaccine.
+This vaccine is available at a cost by prescription.
 According to the National Advisory Committee on Immunization, non-pregnant women of child-bearing age who are susceptible to varicella should be immunized with two doses of vaccine; those who are vaccinated should avoid pregnancy for at least one month after vaccination.